tdbianco/starter-hugo-academic/content/post/2021-07-20-anova-purpose-and-practise/index.en.md

 | treatment:test |   2 |   1.719247 |   0.8596233 |   1.9682024 | 0.1460980 |
 | Residuals      |  84 |  36.687467 |   0.4367556 |          NA |        NA |

 According to the ANOVA result, there is a significant effect of treatment, with F(2,84) = 657.63, p-value \< 0.001, and a non-significant effect of test, with F(1,84) = 0.39, p-value = 0.54.
-But, the interaction between treatment and test is non-significant , meaning that the test that was used made a difference when it comes to measuring the dependent variable.
+Also, the interaction between treatment and test is non-significant, meaning that the test that was used did not make a difference when it comes to measuring the dependent variable (if this was a real-world scenario, that would be reassuring!).

 To better understand what interaction means, it is useful to visualize the means in a plot: